Petitions for Exceptions to Academic Policies and Procedures

 - the reason University policy and/or procedure could not be followed (see Examples of Appropriate and Inappropriate Requests).

 Along with the student's request, he/she should provide documentation of the circumstances that he/she claims justify an exception to University policy.
 Some examples are hospital records, a letter from a physician, a statement from a counselor, a statement from a student financial aid adviser, or court records.
+If the circumstances relate to a death, an obituary or death certificate should be submitted.

 If the student's justification is based on a significant, prolonged medical problem and the student received care at University Health Services (UHS), the student may request verification of his/her condition for a senate petition by contacting his/her UHS primary care clinician.
 The director of UHS reviews all requests and decides on the appropriate recommendation.